-We found significant heterogeneities in the global distribution of severe food insecurity, estimated to be people who had to go an entire day without eating at least once in the previous year (See Fig. 1).
-For the year 2020, mainland sub-Saharan Africa is the continent with with the highest rates of severe food insecurity, with at least 15% of people in severe food insecurity in at last one region in every country except Gabon and Equatorial Guinea.
-Outside of Africa, serious pockets of severe food insecurity also occur in Venezuela, Syria, Papua New Guinea, Yemen, and Afghanistan.
-In many large middle-income countries, severe food insecurity is also quite prevalent, with rates between 10-15% in areas like northern Brazil, many central Asian and middle-eastern countries, and India and Indonesia.

-The experience of at least moderate food insecurity, or eating less than one would prefer, is quite common in many parts of the world.
-In 2020, it is quite common in Africa, south and southeast Asia, and parts of Latin America, where in many places over 50% of the population experiences this degree of food insecurity.
-Even in countries widely considered to be developed, such as Australia, the United States, and parts of eastern and southern Europe, moderate-to-severe food insecurity is as high as 10-15%.

-Modeled rates of severe and moderate-to-severe food insecurity for the years 2010, 2020, and 2030

-Globally, in the year 2020, we estimate that 2.33 billion people experience at least moderate food insecurity, and 829 million people experience severe food insecurity (See Fig. 2).
-While the total number of people in moderate and severe food security held roughly constant for the 2010s and even increased in latter part of that decade, we predict that it will decline throughout the 2020s.
-However, this overall decline will not be uniform across the world.
-Our model expects that, in most of sub-Saharan Africa, moderate food insecurity will increase throughout the 2020s and severe food insecurity will plateau, although some countries, such as Kenya, Ethiopia, and Ghana, will see improvements.
-Food Security will fall in most other world regions, particularly South Asia and East Asia & the Pacific.

 Number of people in moderate-to-severe and severe food insecurity, by World Bank regions over time, with a 3-year smoothing.
 Panel (A) shows the number of food insecure people with region totals stacked, to show global trends and totals over time.
 Panel (B) shows regional totals compared against each other over time.

 This results of this analysis can be explored in more detail on the World Hunger Clock, including statistics for each subnational administrative area.

+We found substantial heterogeneity in the global distribution of severe food insecurity(See Fig. 1).
+For the year 2020, mainland sub-Saharan Africa is the continent with with the highest rates of severe food insecurity, with at least 15% of people experiencing severe food insecurity in at last one region in every country except Gabon and Equatorial Guinea.
+Outside of Africa, serious pockets of severe food insecurity also occur in Venezuela, Syria, Papua New Guinea, Yemen, and Afghanistan.
+In many large middle-income countries, severe food insecurity is also quite prevalent, with rates between 10-15% in areas like northern Brazil, many central Asian and middle-eastern countries, and India and Indonesia.

+The experience of at least moderate food insecurity is quite common in many parts of the world.
+In 2020, areas in Africa, south and southeast Asia, and parts of Latin America, had over 50% of the population living with moderate food insecurity.
+Even in countries widely considered to be developed, such as Australia, the United States, and parts of eastern and southern Europe, the prevalence of moderate food insecurity reached double digit levels.

 Discussion

 This paper presents the first global estimates of the experience of food insecurity at a subnational level, with forecasts out to the year 2030.
-We found that, while food insecurity has been increasing and has worsened in 2020 with the novel coronavirus, our models predict that number of people who experience food insecurity globally will decrease throughout the 2020s, largely because of progress in south and east Asia.
+We found that, while food insecurity has been increasing and has likely worsened in 2020 with the economic downturn associated with the novel coronavirus, our models predict that number of people who experience food insecurity globally will decrease throughout the 2020s, largely because of progress in south and east Asia.
 Nevertheless, many regions, most notably sub-Saharan Africa, are expected to see overall increases in the number of food insecure people.